the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-fair.md

 > "FAIR practices can result in highly efficient code implementations, reduce the need to retrain models, and reduce unnecessary data generation/storage, thus reducing the overall carbon footprint.
 > As a result, green computing and FAIR practices may boht stimulate innovation and reduce financial costs." - {cite:ps}`Lannelongue2023greener`

+## FAIR principles and accessibility

+The Accessible in FAIR is not equal to ensuring that your research objects are accessibles to all users.
+For this, the term “actually accessible”  has been coined by {cite:ps}`Colon2023accessibility` to refer to data that is "easy to locate, obtain, interpret, use, share, and analyze for everybody, including disabled people."

 (rr-rdm-fair-community)=
 ## Community involvement